Acts 27 Lesson

 4. “And the Lord is the one who is going ahead of you; He will be with you.
 He will not desert you or abandon you.” -Deuteronomy 31:8.

-God is reliable and we can trust Him.
+And because He is always reliable, we can trust Him.

 GOD IS TRUTHFUL